What is catatonia?

 - carbamazepine (Carbatrol, Epitol, Tegretol)

 - thyroid hormone

-After five days, if there is no response to the medication or if symptoms worsen, a physician may recommend other treatments.
-These include electroconvulsive treatment (ECT).
+After 5 days, if there’s no response to the medication or if symptoms worsen, a doctor may recommend other treatments.

-Electroconvulsive therapy (ECT) is a common treatment for catatonia.
+Electroconvulsive therapy (ECT) is an effective treatment for catatonia.
 This therapy is performed in a hospital under medical supervision.
-It is a painless procedure.
+It’s a painless procedure.

-Once a patient is sedated, a special machine delivers an electric shock to the brain.
-This induces a seizure in the brain for a period of one to two minutes.
+Once a person is sedated, a special machine delivers an electric shock to the brain.
+This induces a seizure in the brain for a period of around a minute.

-The seizure alters the flow of neurotransmitters in the brain.
+The seizure is believed to cause changes in the amounts of neurotransmitters in the brain.
 This can improve catatonia symptoms.

-Patients typically respond quickly to catatonia treatments.
-If a patient does not respond to prescribed medications, a physician may prescribe alternative medications until symptoms subside.
+People typically respond quickly to catatonia treatments.
+If a person doesn’t respond to prescribed medications, a doctor may prescribe alternative medications until symptoms subside.

-Patients who undergo ECT have a high relapse rate for catatonia.
-Symptoms usually appear again within a year (Rajagopal, 2007).
+People who undergo ECT have a high relapse rate for catatonia.
+Symptoms usually appear again within a year.

-Because the exact cause of catatonia is often unknown, prevention is not possible.
-However, patients should avoid taking excess neuroleptic medications, such as Thorazine.
-Medication abuse may lead to catatonia
+Because the exact cause of catatonia is often unknown, prevention isn’t possible.
+However, people with catatonia should avoid taking excess neuroleptic medications, such as chlorpromazine.
+Medication misuse may aggravate catatonia symptoms.